Installer Directory

 Deciding if a Ground Source Heat Pump is for you

-There are a number of things to consider before you decide to take on something like a Ground Source Heat Pump.
+There are several things to consider before you decide to take on something like a Ground Source Heat Pump.
 First of all, your house needs to be well insulated.
-GSHPs produce heat at much lower temperatures than normal systems and so you would be well advised that you have sufficient floor, wall cavity and loft insulation as well as double glazing, to make sure all that heat is kept in.
+GSHPs produce heat at much lower temperatures than normal systems so you would be well advised to have sufficient floor, wall cavity and loft insulation as well as double glazing, to make sure all that heat is kept in.
 How you are going to heat your house is another area to think about carefully.

 Find out more about heat pump costs and savings here.